flame-engine/flame/doc/other-inputs.md

 ## Joystick

 Flame provides a component capable of creating a virtual joystick for taking input for your game.
-To use this feature you need to create a `JoystickComponent`, configure it the way you want, and add it to your game.
+To use this feature, you need to create a `JoystickComponent`, configure it the way you want, and add it to your game.

 To receive the inputs from the joystick component, pass your `JoystickComponent` to the component